 The Computer Lab is available for students, faculty and staff of Claremont School of Theology, Claremont Lincoln University, and collaborating institutions.
 Handouts with information and guidelines are posted in the Lab.
 The Director of Academic Computing is available to provide technical assistance for Library and Lab computers.

-Reserve Materials for Classes
+Course Reserve Materials

 Electronic reserve using the ERes system is available for articles, portions of books, lectures, PowerPoint presentations, etc. A link to the ERes website is posted on the Claremont School of Theology Library homepage (“E-RES Electronic Reserves”), as are instructions for accessing materials.
 These instructions are also available in print in the Library and the Computer Lab.